rmosolgo/graphql-ruby/guides/queries/interpreter.md

   - Field Instrumentation
   - Middleware
   - Resolve procs
+  - `GraphQL::Function`

   All these depend on the memory- and time-hungry per-field `ctx` object.
 To improve performance, only method-based resolves are supported.
 If need something from `ctx`, you can get it with the `extras: [...]` configuration option.
-To wrap resolve behaviors, try {% internal_link "Field Extensions", "/type_definitions/field_extensions" %}.
+To wrap resolve behaviors, try {% internal_link "Field Extensions", "/type_definitions/field_extensions" %}, {% internal_link "Tracing", "/queries/tracing" %}, or {% internal_link "GraphQL::Schema::Resolver", "/fields/resolvers" %}.

 - Query analyzers and `irep_node`s